 Every school must have a Designated Safeguarding Lead to support staff to carry out their safeguarding duties and to liaise closely with other services such as children’s social care.
 At Greenfields we have seven members of staff who have been trained as ‘Designated Safeguarding Leads’ in addition to their safeguarding children training.
 This is to ensure that all areas of our school have safeguarding and the safety and well being of our children a priority.
-The Headteacher, Mrs Dobson leads this safeguarding team and is the main point of contact for any safeguarding queries or concerns.
+The Acting Headteacher, Mrs Robertson leads this safeguarding team and is the main point of contact for any safeguarding queries or concerns.

 What’s the difference between safeguarding and child protection?